Arbëresh language: Grammar comparison

 There are many elements of Arberesh grammar that differ considerably from Albanian, for example:

 Name

 The name Arbërishte is derived from the ethnonym "Albanoi", which in turn comes from the toponym "Arbëria" (Greek: Άρβανα), which in the Middle Ages referred to a region in what is today Albania (Babiniotis 1998).
 Its native equivalents (Arbërorë, Arbëreshë and others) used to be the self-designation of Albanians in general.
 Both "Arbëria" and "Albania/Albanian" go further back to name forms attested since antiquity.

-Within the Arbëresh community the language is often referred to as "Tarbrisht" or "Gjegje."
+Within the Arbëresh community the language is often referred to as "Tarbrisht" or "Gjegje".
 The origin of the term "gjegje" is uncertain, however this does mean "listen" in Arbërisht.
 Gheg is also the name of one of the two major dialects of Albanian as spoken in the Balkans.
-The name Gheg is derived from the term initially used by the Orthodox Christian population of pre-Ottoman Albania for confessional denotation when referring to their Catholic neighbors who converted to Catholicism to better resist the Orthodox Serbs.
+According to the writer Arshi Pipa, the term Gegë was initially used for confessional denotation, being used in pre-Ottoman Albania by its Orthodox population when referring to their Catholic neighbors.